sdslabs/join/Readme.md

-# SDSLabs Recruitment Page 2017
+# SDSLabs Recruitment Page

 This website is used as a registration portal during the recruitment days for the SDSLabs.

 ## Prerequisites

-- Install node and npm.
+- Install nvm.

 ## Setup

+- Run `nvm install` to install node version 8.
 - Run `npm install`.

 ## Development

-- Run `./node_modules/.bin/grunt` to serve the site with livereload for development.
+- Run `npm run dev` to serve the site with livereload for development.

 ## Production

-- Run `./node_modules/.bin/grunt serve` to build the production website in `dist` folder.
+- Run `npm run serve` to build the production website in `dist` folder.

+## Deployment

+- Run `npm run deploy` to deploy `dist` folder on `gh-pages` branch.